klavins/ECEP520/week_5/README.md

 Week 5: The Standard Template Library
 ===

-Last time we introduced C++ data types, classes, and templates.
+So far in the course we have covered the basics of C and C++, and focused in particular on writing abstract data types and classes that encapsulate data structures and the algorithms that act upon them.
+In particular, last week we introduced C++ data types, classes, and templates.

 This week, we introduce the C++ Standard Template Library (STL).
 It contains, among other things, a `vector` template that is just like our `TypedArray`, but scaled and optimized for production purposes.
 The library includes varitions on templated, dynamic, sequential containers such as queues, lists, and arrays.
 It also includes maps, sets, and a set of generic algoprithms you can use to operate on these objects.
 Most C++ programs make heavy use of these templates and algorithms, avoiding dynamic memory management as much possible.

+Next week, we will begin to focus on the types and classes needed to represent common tasks in embedded systems.
+We will introduce classes for sensors, effectors, processes, a process manager, and a scheduler.
+Together, these classes will allow us to write complex, event driven, reactive systems that are at the heart of embedded systems code, robotics control systems, and similar systems.

 Sequential Containers
 ===